pgrillinger/depy/README.md

   - redundant depencies get merged into one download
 - Package upload checks that all dependencies are available
 - Multiple options where packages are stored (GIT, Artifactory, etc)
-- Native support for VHDL
+- Native support for VHDL / SystemVerilog
   - ability to map dependencies into VHDL libraries (library names based on pacakge name and version)
   - abiltiy to create compilation scripts